What Is My VantageScore?

 The VantageScore was created by the three major credit bureaus — Experian, Equifax and TransUnion — to offer consumers and lenders an alternative to the FICO Score.
 FICO is still the dominant player in the industry, used by most lenders to make decisions about borrowers.

-VantageScore 4.0 is the newest version of that scoring model.
-In this latest iteration, it also provides credit scores for groups of people who typically may not have one, like consumers who haven’t used credit in the past six months, who have no credit accounts at all, or are too young to have credit.
+VantageScore 4.0 is the newest version of the VantageScore scoring model.
+This latest version provides credit scores for groups of people who typically may not have one, like consumers who haven’t used credit in the past six months or who have no credit accounts at all.
+However, many lenders still use VantageScore 3.0.

 Another similarity is that both companies use weighted models to calculate your score from factors such as your payment history, length of credit history, credit mix, overall debt and credit utilization ratio.